 Now’s the time to go for your dream job.
 You’re less likely to need the highest salary you can get, so this could be the perfect time to indulge your creative side, jump into the non-profit world, or simply trade your high-stress job for a more enjoyable one.

 When you’re raising kids and paying a mortgage (or two), it might seem like you could never live on less than two full salaries.
 By the time you’re ready to retire, your expenses could be much lower.
-A hundred dollars might look very different to you then than it does now.
+A hundred dollars might look very different to you now.

 Keeping your mind and body active are essential to your health and wellness.
 As long as your job isn’t too stressful, it could actually help keep you going strong.